atbcb/ICTTestingBaseline/docs/07Images.md

 ### Test Instructions
 1. If the image is meaningful: (SC 1.1.1 and SC 4.1.2)
-   1. Check that the alt text provides an equivalent description of the image.
-(1.1.1)
-   1. Check that the longdesc attribute conveys the information provided in the image.
-(1.1.1)
    1. Check that the combination of accessible name and accessible description provide an equivalent description.
 Numerous attributes contribute to the computation of the accessible name and accessible description.
 (1.1.1)
    [HTML Accessibility API Mappings 1.0 for img](https://www.w3.org/TR/2017/WD-html-aam-1.0-20171027/#img-element)
    1. Check that the role is not "presentation".
 (SC 4.1.2)
    1. Check that aria-hidden state is not set to true.
 (SC 4.1.2)